ifurusato/ros/README.md

 This project should currently be considered a "**Technology Preview**".

 The files that have been copied into the repository are from the initial local project.
-These function largely as advertised but the overall state of the ROS is not yet complete &emdash; there are still some pieces missing that are not quite "ready for prime time."
+These function largely as advertised but the overall state of the ROS is not yet complete — there are still some pieces missing that are not quite "ready for prime time."

 The project is being exposed publicly so that those interested can follow its progress.
 At such a time when the ROS is generally useable this status section will be updated accordingly.

 ## Installation

 The ROS requires installation of a number of support libraries.
 In order to begin you'll need Python3 and pip3, as well as the pigpio library.

 ## Support & Liability